Jarryd Hayne wins sexual assault case appeal

 The ex-Parramatta player faced a retrial after his first ended with a hung jury.

-He was jailed in May for five years and nine months with a non-parole period of three years and eight months.
+He was jailed last May for five years and nine months, with a non-parole period of three years and eight months.

-The NSW Court of Criminal Appeal on Monday ordered another trial, after quashing his convictions.
+On Monday, the NSW Court of Criminal Appeal ordered another trial, after quashing his convictions.

-His barrister Tim Game SC put forward four appeal grounds including contending the jury was given “profoundly wrong” legal directions.
+Hayne’s barrister Tim Game SC put forward four appeal grounds, including contending the jury was given “profoundly wrong” legal directions.

 Justice Helen Syme’s directions of law were “flawed in almost every possible way”, he argued.